 Monkey Cupcakes are such a cute dessert idea, you may not want to eat them!
 These delicious homemade chocolate cupcakes are made with chocolate sanding sugar and vanilla wafer ears!
 Perfect for a monkey themed birthday party!

-I saw this pin on Pinterest and decided to make it my Friday night project.
-Our nephew had his 3rd birthday party on Saturday and I used that as my excuse.
+Our nephew had his 3rd birthday party on Saturday and I used that as my excuse to bake them.

 Total personal preference.